humor4fun/slack-backup/README.md

 		\"Just Do It!\"
 		This option will run --setup then execute the entire script again using the --all option with --debug-on and use the supplied token.

+	--private-only TOKEN
+		This option will run execute the --fetch, then run private-groups and direct-messages lists.

 	-s | --setup
 		Run the software setup and check steps.
 This can take 1 - 5 minutes to execute.